 One thing you want to consider: storing your possessions.
 In fact, the Department of Defense helps cover many costs related to your PCS, including shipping or space for storing up to 18,000 pounds of household goods when moving.

-Uncle Bob’s is here to help.
-Check out our website for information on self storage options, such as climate controlled facilities, and free truck rental opportunities.
+Life Storage is here to help.
+Check out our website for information on self storage options, such as climate controlled facilities, and free moving truck rental opportunities.
 In Jacksonville, we have locations on Manotak Avenue, Old Sunbeam Road, San Jose Boulevard, 103rd Street, Girvin Road, Beach Boulevard and more in the surrounding areas.

-If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us @unclebobsstorage.
+If you have any questions about military-related storage, feel free to leave them in the comments section below, contact us at 1-800-242-1715 or tweet us @LifeStorage.